bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Bugfix: wrong Namespace in TemplateLayout corrected.

 3.5.0:
-  Mandatory check with PHP too.
+  Mandatory check with PHP too, if setting phpFormCheck=1.